-TANZANIA: Gorta-Self Help Africa has implemented a broad range of agricultural development programmes in Tanzania in the 50 years since it first began work in the country.
+TANZANIA: A broad range of agricultural development programmes have been implemented in Tanzania over the past 50 years.

 The current focus of the Tanzania programme work is on the introduction of drought-tolerant crop varieties, effective natural resources management, improvement of irrigation facilities and the protection of catchment area resources.
 Projects are all implemented through local partners.
 The geographic focus is in the far north and in the eastern coastal regions of the country.